1000 North

 Where Jupiter's Steakhouse Tradition Meets a Serious Wine Program

-US-1 through Jupiter, Florida is not the kind of address that announces fine dining ambitions.
+1000 North is a restaurant in Jupiter, Florida, with a modern American steakhouse and seafood format and a $100 per person price point.
 The corridor runs past marine supply shops, waterfront plazas, and the low-rise commercial fabric typical of South Florida's coastal towns.
 Against that backdrop, 1000 North occupies a suite at the northern end of the strip, and the contrast between its address and what happens inside is, in part, what defines the restaurant's position in the local market.
 Steakhouses along Florida's Gold Coast tend to fall into two camps: the national chain format transplanted to a resort zip code, or the locally owned room with regional loyalists and a wine list that struggles above the $100 mark.
 1000 North sits closer to the second category but with wine infrastructure that pushes it into a different tier entirely.

 The Sourcing Logic Behind a Florida Steakhouse

 The steakhouse format, more than almost any other restaurant category, is defined by the provenance of its protein.
 What arrives on the plate traces back to ranches, aging programs, and supply relationships that a kitchen either invests in or doesn't.
 In Jupiter's dining market, where the competition is largely resort-adjacent or chain-operated, the sourcing decisions a kitchen makes carry more weight than they might in a city where diners can triangulate across a dozen comparable rooms.
-Chef Regan Rogers runs the kitchen at 1000 North, and while the database record does not detail specific sourcing partnerships, the steakhouse classification at the $$$ cuisine pricing tier (a typical two-course meal at $66 or above) signals that the kitchen is operating at a price point where commodity protein is not the business model.
+The steakhouse classification at the $$$ cuisine pricing tier signals that the kitchen is operating at a price point where commodity protein is not the business model.
 At that price tier, sourcing specificity is the expectation.

 Reading the Wine List as a Signal